pymupdf/PyMuPDF-Optional-Material/docs/page.rst

    .. method:: addWidget(widget)

       PDF only: Add a PDF Form field ("widget") to a page.
 This also turns the PDF into a Form PDF.
-Because of the large amount of different options, we have developed a new class :ref:`Widget`, which contains the possible attributes.
+Because of the large amount of different options, we have developed a new class :ref:`Widget`, which contains the possible PDF field attributes.

-      :arg widget: a :ref:`Widget` object created upfront.
+      :arg widget: a :ref:`Widget` object which has been created upfront.
       :type widget: :ref:`Widget`

       :returns: a widget annotation.

+      .. note:: Make sure to use parameter ``clean = True`` when saving the file.
+This will cause recalculation of the annotations appearance.

    .. method:: deleteAnnot(annot)